Condé Nast (businessman)

 Condé Montrose Nast (March 26, 1873 – September 19, 1942) was an American publisher, entrepreneur and business magnate.
-He founded Condé Nast, a mass media company, and published titles such as Vanity Fair, Vogue and The New Yorker.
+He founded Condé Nast, a mass media company, and published titles such as Vanity Fair and Vogue.

 Early life

-Named after his uncle, Condé Montrose Nast was born in New York City to a family of Midwestern origin.
-His father, William F. Nast—son of the German-born Methodist leader William Nast—was an inventor who had been U.S. attaché in Berlin.
+Named after his uncle Condé Benoist Pallen, Condé Montrose Nast was born in New York City to a family of Midwestern origin.
+His father, William F. Nast—son of the German-born Methodist leader William Nast—was an inventor who had been a U.S. attaché in Berlin.
 His mother, Esther A. Benoist, was a daughter of pioneering St. Louis banker Louis Auguste Benoist, a descendant of a prominent French family who emigrated to Canada, then to Missouri.
 He had three siblings.

 Nast's aunt financed his studies at Georgetown University, from which he graduated in 1894.
-During his studies, he served as class president and a member of Georgetown's debating organization, the Philodemic Society.
+During his studies, he served as class president and was a member of Georgetown's debating organization, the Philodemic Society.
 He stayed on an extra year to receive a master's degree from Georgetown in 1895.
 He went on to earn a law degree from Washington University in St. Louis in 1897.

 Career

-Nast did not take well to law and, upon graduation, got a job working for a former Georgetown classmate, Robert Collier, as advertising manager for Collier's Weekly.
-Over the course of a decade he increased the advertising revenue a hundredfold.
+Nast did not take well to law and, upon graduation, took on a job working for a former Georgetown classmate, Robert Collier, as advertising manager for Collier's Weekly.
+Over the course of a decade, he increased the advertising revenue a hundredfold.
 He published books and Lippincott's Monthly Magazine with Robert M. McBride.
 After leaving Collier's, Nast bought Vogue, then a small New York society magazine, transforming it into one of America's premier fashion magazines.

 He then turned Vanity Fair into a sophisticated general-interest publication, with the help of his friend Frank Crowninshield, who was editor and a major influence for more than 20 years.
 It published many new and high-quality writers and displayed reproductions of modern art.